remotelyroot/remotelyroot.github.io/_posts/2025-06-19-apt24-threat-analysis.md

     url: /assets/img/favicons/apt24-threat-map.png
     alt: "Illustration of APT24 activity targeting Middle East organizations"
 ---

-# 🎯 APT24: The Phantom Threat Lurking in the Digital Shadows

 APT24 is a lesser-known but persistent **cyber espionage group**, suspected to operate out of or in service of **Middle Eastern geopolitical interests**.
 Though they lack the public branding of other APTs, their **surveillance-driven operations** reveal a well-resourced threat actor focused on government, telecom, finance, and foreign policy targets.